 Living on campus is a once in a lifetime opportunity to build strong bonds and lasting friendships within the community.
 Submit your Housing Request after you’ve officially reserved your space in the class and no later than June 1.
 Requests made after June 1 are granted on a space-available basis.
 Housing assignments are mailed in early July to students who have officially reserved their space in the class.
 All new students under the age of 21 are required to live on campus for their first two years at Meredith unless commuting from the home of parents.

-To request to commute while living in the home of parents, submit the Transfer Student Housing Request; all requests must be approved by the Dean of Students.
+To request to commute while living in the home of parents, submit the Transfer Student Off Campus Housing Request; all requests must be approved by the Dean of Students.

 Disability Services – Voluntary Disability Disclosure & Request for Accommodation

 Meredith College values the diversity of its community and promotes inclusivity for all students.
 We are committed to creating an accessible community and providing reasonable accommodations to qualified students while respecting their right to confidentiality and choosing whether or not to disclose a disability and accommodation needs.
 In a college setting, the student is responsible for initiating the eligibility process and requesting accommodations.
-New students who wish to submit a voluntary disability disclosure and request an accommodation must submit the request form and other required items that are specified on the form.
+New students who wish to submit a voluntary disability disclosure and request an accommodation must access the Meredith College Student Wellness Portal.
 Should you have questions, please email email@example.com.

 Complete your Academic Records